nunet/device-management-service/types/README.md

 #### Telemetry Config

-- `CollectorConfig`: This contains the parameters for a collector.
+- `types.CollectorConfig`: This contains the parameters for a collector.

 ```
 type CollectorConfig struct {